 Anki supports community created add-ons which allow you to expand Anki and make it do more for you.
 You can download these from the following webpage, https://ankiweb.net/shared/addons/.
-I have been making use of Anki for over a year and a half now.
+I have made use of Anki for over a year and a half now.
 There have been some brilliant plugins that I have used which I feel can make your SRSing a lot easier.
 So without further ado, here is my list of what I think are the best Anki plugins.

 This list is in no particular order.

-Disclaimer – As time goes on support for these plugins may be lost and thus some of these may no longer work.
+Disclaimer – As time goes on support, for these plugins may be lost and thus some of these may no longer work.

 Top 20 Anki Add-ons